backlogs/www/_posts/en/1994-01-01-helping-out.markdown

 ## We'd like to speak your language

-We currently have translations for (what we think is) US-English, and Dutch.
+We currently have translations for German, UK-English, US-English, French, Brazilian Portuguese, Dutch and Chinese.
 Adding a new translation is fairly easy: grab one of the existing [translation files](http://github.com/relaxdiego/redmine_backlogs/tree/master/config/locales/) and replace the text after the colons.

 ## Have a story?
 Do tell!